If you want to know how to tour Andalucia’s capital city during a trip on a budget, check out these free things to see in Seville.

 This gorgeous 1483 palace is a must-see if you’re an architecture lover.
 It is considered to be the prototype of the Andalusian palace, and its style mixes that of the Italian Renaissance with the Spanish Moorish one.

-If you’re an EU citizen, show your ID card or Passport and you can access this palace for free on Monday, from 3 pm to 7 pm.
+If you’re an EU citizen, show your ID card or Passport and you can access this palace for free on Monday, from 3 pm to 5.30 pm.
+The capacity is restricted to 100 people per hour.

 7. Bullring La Maestranza and Bullfighting Museum